-About the Heart Truth®
+About The Heart Truth®

-NHLBI, HHS, HHS Office on Women’s Health, and many other groups around the country annually celebrate National Wear Red Day on the first Friday in February to raise awareness about heart disease in women and to educate Americans about the fact that heart disease is the #1 killer in women and it is largely preventable.
-There are many ways for you to get involved in this important cause.
-Host a local National Wear Red Day.|
+|NHLBI, the United States Department of Health and Human Services (HHS), HHS Office on Women’s Health, and many other groups around the country annually celebrate National Wear Red Day on the first Friday in February.
+This day raises awareness about heart disease as the leading cause of death in the United States and to educate Americans about heart disease and how to prevent it.
+There are many ways for you to get involved in supporting and promoting National Wear Red Day.|

 |Each February, NHLBI and The Heart Truth celebrate American Heart Month by motivating Americans to adopt healthy lifestyles to prevent heart disease.
 Join our efforts in promoting heart health and find educational resources use in February and year round here.|